 For residents of the large census block group south of Tracy and Mountain House, which also includes the community of Chrisman, the index estimates that housing and transportation costs combined may cost 84 percent of a typical household's income.
 This area has a moderate housing rate of housing cost burden, which indicates that the long distance a resident would likely need to drive to access employment could present a cost burden.
 Most areas of central Stockton have low to moderate Housing and Transportation Index scores between 30 and 50 percent, though many areas on the periphery exceed 50 percent.
 A small number of more rural areas, such as the area just west of Stockton and north of Mountain House, have Index scores below 45 percent, which may indicate that much of the community's employment is agricultural and that housing is available within close proximity to that work or lower in cost.
 The community of Waterloo also has an Index score of 45.
-That is also true of the area just southeast of Escalon, which has an index score of 25 and is home to a large dairy operation.
-The unincorporated area just southeast of Stockton bounded by S. Jack Tone Road, E. Mariposa Road, French Camp Road, and SR-99 has an Index Score of 29, which is likely related to its proximity to a number of jobs centers, including the Stockton Airport and its related large logistics and freight hub, the Northern California Youth Center prison, and agricultural operations.
+That is also true of the area just southeast of Stockton bounded by S. Jack Tone Road, E. Mariposa Road, French Camp Road, and SR-99 has an Index Score of 29, which is likely related to its proximity to a number of jobs centers, including the Stockton Airport and its related large logistics and freight hub, the Northern California Youth Center prison, and agricultural operations.